qaioz/PebbleGame/README.md

 ![image](https://user-images.githubusercontent.com/100124448/232602577-d02fc5af-2e08-4598-ab00-8eb8651ad074.png)

-  Everything was done using js canvas, html and css, without any libraries or api.
+  Everything is done using js canvas, html and css.

   Implementing sethi-ulman-algorthm was a very easy task.
   Challenging part was to write a tree drawing algorithm.
 Idea I came up with is: